Thunder Bay: Neighbourhoods

 Thunder Bay is composed of two formerly separate cities: Port Arthur and Fort William.
 Both still retain much of their distinct civic identities, reinforced by the buffering effect of the Intercity area between them.
 Port Arthur and Fort William each have their own central business districts and suburban areas.
-Some of the more well-known neighbourhoods include the Bay and Algoma area, which has a large northern European population centred around the Finnish Labour Temple and the Italian Cultural Centre; Simpson-Ogden and the East End, two of the oldest neighbourhoods in Fort William located north of Downtown Fort William; Intercity, a large business district located between Fort William and Port Arthur; Current River, the northernmost neighbourhood of Port Arthur; and Westfort, the oldest settlement in Thunder Bay.
-Within city limits are some small rural communities, such as Vickers Heights and North McIntyre, which were located in the former townships of Neebing and McIntyre, respectively.
+Neighbourhoods include: Downtown Fort William, Westfort, Northwood, McKeller Park, Mariday Park, Jumbo Gardens, County Park and Current River.
+Newer neighbourhoods include River Terrace, Parkdale, and Sherwood Park.

 Climate

-The Thunder Bay area experiences a warm-summer humid continental climate (Köppen: Dfb) and a continental subarctic (Dfc) influence in northeastern areas of the city (including that affected by Lake Superior), but not necessarily falling in this zone.
+The Thunder Bay area experiences a warm-summer humid continental climate (Köppen: Dfb) with a subarctic (Dfc) influence in northeastern areas of the city (including that affected by Lake Superior), but not necessarily falling in this zone.
 This results in cooler summer temperatures and warmer winter temperatures for an area extending inland as far as 16 km.
 The average daily temperatures range from 18.0 C in July to -13.4 C in January.
 The average daily high in July is 24.9 C and the average daily high in January is -7.6 C. On 10 January 1982, the local temperature in Thunder Bay dropped to -36.3 C, with a wind speed of 54 km per hour for a wind chill temperature that dipped to -58 C. As a result, it holds Ontario's record for coldest day with wind chill.
 The highest temperature ever recorded in Thunder Bay was 40.3 C on 7 August 1983.
 The coldest temperature ever recorded was -43.2 C on 31 January 1996.

-Relatively recently, however, all-time records for both the latest first freeze and the longest growing season were set on October 17, 2021; the previous record of October 8, 2016 was beaten by 9 days, and the previous record for the longest growing season of 139 days (also set in 2016) was beaten by a day.
+Relatively recently, however, all-time records for both the latest first freeze and the longest growing season were set on October 17, 2021; the previous record of October 8, 2016, was beaten by 9 days, and the previous record for the longest growing season of 139 days (also set in 2016) was beaten by a day.

 The city is quite sunny, with an average of 2,121 hours of bright sunshine each year, ranging from 268.1 hours in July to 86.2 hours in November.
-Winters are comparatively dry with the snowfall being very limited and temperatures much colder than in Houghton, Michigan, on the U.S. side of the lake, where the climate is marked by heavy lake-effect snow.
+Winters are comparatively dry with the snowfall being somewhat limited and temperatures much colder than in Houghton, Michigan, on the U.S. side of the lake, where the climate is marked by heavy lake-effect snow.
 Thunder Bay has more of a continental climate in comparison.